redx1t/flutter_mpesa_stk/README.md

             // an exposed callback url for knowing if the transaction is successful or not "https://94f9-41-90-65-205.ngrok-free.app/api/secret-url/callback",
-            // message to show if something goes wrong "default Message")
+            // message to show if something goes wrong
+            // if not defined the env defaults to `testing` "default Message", env: "production")
         .stkPush(
-            //includes the amount and phone number of the person making payment. amount and phone number are required Mpesa(amount, phoneNumber,
+            // includes the amount and phone number of the person making payment. amount and phone number are required Mpesa(amount, phoneNumber,
-            //account reference and transactionDesc are not required and can be absent
+            // account reference and transactionDesc are not required and can be absent
             accountReference: , transactionDesc));
     if (response.status) {
         // the response body has data you can use to query success or failure